Index Several Special Matrices Problems Change Language (Farsi) Source

 Scalar Matrix

-A diagonal matrix in which the entries on the main diagonal are equal.
+A diagonal matrix where the entries on its main diagonal are equal.

 \(\begin{equation*} A = \begin{bmatrix} 37 & 0 \\ 0 & 37 \end{bmatrix} \end{equation*}\)